 The OECD indicators of employment protection legislation measure the procedures and costs involved in dismissing individuals or groups of workers and the procedures involved in hiring workers on fixed-term or temporary work agency contracts.
-It is important to note that employment protection refers to only one dimension of the complex set of factors that influence labour market flexibility.
-For information on other labour market policies and institutions in OECD countries, see the OECD Employment Database.
+Indicators for Latin American and Caribbean (LAC) countries have been constructed in cooperation with the Inter-American Development Bank (IDB).

 detailed information on employMent protection by country

 Andrea Bassanini (Andrea.Bassanini@oecd.org)